jkang-critter/apteligent-importer/README.rst

 Development environment
 -----------------------

 I recommend the use of a python virtual environment for development.
+Both python 2.7 and 3.5 are supported.
-The scripts are only tested on Python 2.7 but a port to python3 compatible code is in the works.
-To set up a dev environment on mac, do the following:
+To set up a python 2.7 dev environment on mac, do the following:

 0. Unpack tar or git clone this project. cd into its directory
 1. Install the latest python 2.7 with homebrew.